What You Need to Know Before Writing a Custom Filter

 An interpolation mode, which can be nearest neighbor sampling or bilinear interpolation (which is the default).

 A wrapping mode that specifies how to produce pixels when the sampled area is outside of the source image—either to use transparent black or clamp to the extent.

 The filter creator defines the per-pixel image processing calculations in the kernel, but Core Image handles the actual implementation of those calculations.
 Core Image determines whether the calculations are performed using the GPU or the CPU.
-Core Image implements hardware rasterization through OpenGL on OS X and through OpenGLES on iOS.
+Core Image implements hardware rasterization using Metal, OpenGL, or OpenGL ES depending on device capabilities.
 It implements software rasterization through an emulation environment specifically tuned for evaluating fragment programs with nonprojective texture lookups over large quadrilaterals (quads).